LP-based Approximations for Disjoint Bilinear and Two-Stage Adjustable Robust Optimization: Introduction

-Several uncertainty sets have been considered in the literature including polyhedral uncertainty sets, ellipsoids and norm balls (see Bertsimas et al. \parencite{bertsimas2010survey}).
-Some of the most important uncertainty sets are budget of uncertainty sets (Bertsimas and Sim \parencite{Bertsimas2004priceofrobustness}, Gupta et al. \parencite{gupta2011knapsack}, El Housni and Goyal \parencite{housni2021affine}) and intersections of budget of uncertainty sets such as CLT sets (see Bandi and Bertsimas \parencite{Bertsimas2012CLT}) and inclusion-constrained budgeted sets (see Gounaris et al. \parencite{2014inclusionConstrainedBudgets}).
+Several uncertainty sets have been considered in the literature including polyhedral uncertainty sets, ellipsoids and norm balls (see Bertsimas et al. \cite{bertsimas2010survey}).
+Some of the most important uncertainty sets are budget of uncertainty sets (Bertsimas and Sim \cite{Bertsimas2004priceofrobustness}, Gupta et al. \cite{gupta2011knapsack}, El Housni and Goyal \cite{housni2021affine}) and intersections of budget of uncertainty sets such as CLT sets (see Bandi and Bertsimas \cite{Bertsimas2012CLT}) and inclusion-constrained budgeted sets (see Gounaris et al. \cite{2014inclusionConstrainedBudgets}).
 These have been widely used in practice.
 Following this motivation, we consider in this paper the following uncertainty set where $\mathbf{R} \in \mathbb{R}_+^{L \times m}$ and $\mathbf{r} \in \mathbb{R}_+^L$.
 This is a generalization of the previously mentioned sets.
 We refer to this as a packing uncertainty set.